Need help with Clearing?GO TO CLEARING

-Starting university is a really exciting time.
+When starting uni, student mental health may not always be something people think about too deeply.
 Many students are living independently for the first time which is amazing – however trying to juggle the financial, academic, and social pressures of university life can be overwhelming too.

 Dr Aleata Alstad-Calkins – Director of Student Support Services at the University of Roehampton